 Throughout a world, Wireless operators are getting ready to replace its services with new high-speed Tri-Band Carrier Aggregation technology, they’ve built during the past couple of years.

-3C technologies will permit the operators the flexibility to leverage the entire allocated spectrum bandwidth.
+3C technologies will permit the operators the flexibility to advantage the entire allocated spectrum bandwidth.
 Development and expense of devices supporting the technologies have been hurdles towards deploying them so far.

 LTE-A is the continuing evolution of 3GPP standards (covers all GSM including GPRS and EDGE; W-CDMA including HSPA; LTE including LTE-Advanced and LTE-Advanced Pro) and establish new LTE capabilities for global operator deployment.

 Benefits of LTE-A and LTE-U

 In addition, LTE-Advance gives better broadband experience across the coverage area.
-Achieved 300Mbps download speed will be a big plus for smart phone users who like to stream videos such as ultra high-definition video download and other bandwidth consuming content including virtual reality.
+Achieved 300Mbps download speed will be a big plus for smart phone users who like to stream ultra high-definition videos and other bandwidth consuming content including virtual reality.

 According to South Korean press release, at peak speed, Tri-Band LTE-Advanced with Carrier Aggregation allows users to download a 1 GB movie in just 28 seconds.
-That compares with 4G LTE, which take 1 minute and 50 seconds to download the same 1 GB movie, and LTE-Advance, takes 55 seconds to download a 1 GB movie.
+That compares with 4G LTE, which take 1 minute and 50 seconds, and LTE-Advance in 55 seconds to download the same.

-LTE-U extends the benefits of LTE as well as LTE-A unlicensed spectrum, offers mobile operators to offload internet traffic onto unlicensed frequencies more effectively and efficiently.
+LTE-U extends the benefits of LTE as well as LTE-A unlicensed spectrum, provides mobile operators to offload internet traffic onto unlicensed frequencies more effectively and efficiently.

 Ooredoo Qatar and Nokia networks also launched the commercial launch of LTE-A 3C technology.
-The higher speeds are available across substantial high-traffic areas of including West Bay, Doha, the Katara and Corniche Cultural Village.
+The higher speeds are available across substantial high-traffic areas including West Bay, Doha, the Katara and Corniche Cultural Village.
 Users with Category 9 (CAT 9) capable handsets can benefit from data intensive services.

 Sprint and Verizon have all said they are either deploying it or will soon.
 Sprint confirmed to FierceWireless that it launched three-channel carrier aggregation in Kansas City and Chicago, merging transmissions across 3 different channels of its 2.5 GHz spectrum and offering speeds up to 200 Mbps.

-“If Indian telcos are to deploy carrier aggregation on a large scale, it could be targeted towards data intensive technologies such as 3G and 4G LTE, because of the rapidly increasing data traffic in India both due to increase in data usage per subscriber as well as data adoption, said by Dhamija.
+“If Indian telcos are to deploy carrier aggregation on a large scale, it could be targeted towards data intensive technologies such as 3G and 4G LTE, because of the rapidly increasing data traffic in India both due to increase in data usage per subscriber as well as data adoption.”said Dhamija.

-major CA investment are expected to be on wireless side as antenna systems and new base stations are required to support CA. While in core, a multi band controller or scheduler has to be installed for CA solution.
+major CA investment are expected to be on wireless side as antenna systems and new base stations are required to support CA. While in core, a multi band controller or scheduler need to be install for CA solution.

 Few Things to Know About Tri-Band LTE-Advanced via Carrier Aggregation

-Comparatively, LTE-Advance has become less or more standardized over the past few years with a number of operators across countries such as South Korea, Taiwan, Singapore and Australia have deployed it.
+Comparatively, LTE-Advance has become less or more standardized over the past few years.
+Number of operators across countries such as South Korea, Taiwan, Singapore and Australia have deployed it.

 Number of devices already support carrier aggregation for 3G network technology, mostly high end ones, a fewer smart-phones, support LTE-A technology globally in India.
 According to Savargaonkar said that, the device ecosystem has to develop to support the LTE-A technology.

-According to South Korea Telecom subscribers will be able to get the new service at the same price as LTE.
+According to South Korea Telecom, subscribers will be able to get the new service at the same price as LTE.
 To be clear, though, three-channel carrier aggregation must be enabled both in the network and on the users’ device.

 For broadband dsl internet speed test